 This is where we are in the modern day world of computers (insert some choice swear words here).
 Although, note that the first instance of ransom/hackware was in 1989!
 Subscribe to the New Yorker if for no other reason than to read the following article.
 It's worth being informed.

 Interesting read.
 FYI: If you're not subscribed to The New Yorker, listen to the hour-long podcast.

 In the browser world, between Google Chrome, Mozilla Firefox and Microsoft Edge, Edge wins out with over 99% success rate in preventing phising sites.
 Of course, there is no mention of Safari (Apple Mac) and other browsers like Opera, Brave, Ecosia.
 No matter, you'll still encounter the big three somewhere in your browsing/surfing experience.
-Here is an indepth article about about Phishing sites.
+Here is an indepth article about Phishing sites.
 Read.
 You have been informed.